Best & Worst Subaru Legacy Years

 • Brake problems: Those corroding rear brake lines made a comeback

-Check out the 2005 NHTSA for recalls and complaints for this model.
+Check out the 2005 NHTSA for recalls and grievances for this model.

 Best & Worst Years for Subaru Legacy 5th Generation (2010-2014)